thereiswaldo/jeremywalsh.ca/_drafts/regression-analysis-for-items-and-gold-in-league-of-legends.md

 ![](/uploads/feature-correlation.png)

-The high early game damage leading to higher deaths is evident here as well that early gold an**d early damage are not correlated.** Skirmishing opponents in the early game hurts more than it helps.
+The high early game damage leading to higher deaths is evident here as well showing that early gold and early damage are not correlated.
+Skirmishing opponents in the early game hurts more than it helps.
 Likely do to dying unnecessarily when you could be bringing in more gold.

 The role and lane features have some interesting patterns, but since they aren't as significant I'll avoid discussing them here.